ajcady2/ajcady2.github.io/DEPLOY.md

 # GitHub Deployment Guide

-This guide explains how to deploy your AJ Terminal Portfolio to GitHub and make it publicly accessible.
+This guide explains how to deploy your AJ Terminal Portfolio to GitHub Pages using the docs folder structure.

 ## Quick Setup for GitHub